Isotropy statistics of CMB hot and cold spots: Application on Foreground Minimized CMB maps

 \subsubsection{Input maps}

 We use four cleaned maps, namely, those of the 2018 release \citep{akrami_planck_2020-1} of Planck's Commander (COMM), NILC, and SMICA, and WMAP's 9 year ILC \citep{Bennett_2013} (hereafter referred to as WMAP) for the full sky analysis.

-For these four individual full sky maps that have been considered, we present Mollweide projections for the hot and cold spots of the four maps in figure \ref{extrema_maps} to illustrate how these spots are scattered on the observed full sky CMB.
+We present Mollweide projections showing hot and cold spots of these four individual full sky maps in Figure \ref{extrema_maps} to illustrate how the spots are scattered on the observed full sky CMB.